saursin/riscv-atom/docs/pages/user-manual/convelf.rst

      - 0x00010000
      - data.hex

-This memoy map can be specified in python as:
+This memory map can be specified in python as:

 ::